-Jenny Ulving McCabe at Jackson Design
+Jenny Ulving McCabe at Jacksons

 Jackson Design Gallery, located on Sibyllegatan 53, Stockholm.